 Calculating CAC for inbound marketing, relevant costs include:

-- Manpower (creative and technical)
+Manpower (creative and technical)

 Technology and software

 Calculating CAC for outbound marketing, relevant costs include:

 Manpower (sales and marketing)

 Once calculating the costs associated with your inbound and outbound marketing campaigns, you can directly account for new sales, as well as allocate particular budgets for each campaign.

-3. Customer Value
+3. Customer Lifetime Value

-(Average sale per customer) X (Average number of times a customer buys per year) X (Average retention time in months or years for a typical customer)
+(Average sale per customer) x (Average number of times a customer buys per year) x (Average retention time in months or years for a typical customer)

 A great way to increase the lifetime value of your customers is by developing lead nurturing campaigns that reach out to existing customers.

 4. Inbound Marketing ROI

-6. Lead to Customer Ratio
+6. Lead-to-Customer Ratio